many-bees/SilentHillFileGuide/README.md

 Exports usable files from .arc files

 ### [SH3_chr](https://github.com/alanm20/SH3_chr/tree/main)
-Despite being called a character loader it can also load anything else that's in the .mdl format
+Despite being called a character loader it can also load anything else that's in the .mdl format such as items and weapons.

 # Silent Hill 4
 ### [sh4worldmeshimport](https://github.com/HunterStanton/sh4worldmeshimport)